microsoft/ros_azure_iothub/roscpp_azure_iothub/README.md

 }
 ```

-Add the `ros_relays` block to the device twin which you are about to connect in the next step.
-Meanwhile, you can run the following Azure PowerShell cmdlet to wait for events from IoT Hub.
+Add the `ros_relays` block to the device twin.
+Use the client side deployment step to connect to your device.
+You can run the following Azure PowerShell cmdlet to wait for events from IoT Hub.

 ``` bash
 az iot hub monitor-events --hub-name <YourIoTHubName> --output table
 ```

-##### Step by step tutorial: Viewing messages through the reported properties channel
+#### Step by step tutorial: Viewing messages through the reported properties channel
 ###### Step 1:
 Create a new device twin on the Azure Portal.